 Today is a day that marks a moment of accomplishment and it’s good to spend some time in nature to thank Mother Earth and the Universe for supporting you in your internal growth process.
 Thank it for the challenges that allowed you to grow, the prayers that were answered, and the blessings that seemed to have shown up out of nowhere.

-Ancient Wisdom Is Still Alive
+The Ancient Wisdom of the Fall Equinox Is Still Alive

 Before the rise of Christianity when the world was more deeply connected to the energy of nature, the Fall Equinox was a key moment in the year to thank the Earth for all it provides and a time to begin to recover from all the work we’ve put in over the year.
 This time of giving thanks does not mean just being thankful for the food that we have on the table, but a heartfelt realization and gratitude for the gentle guidance that nature gives us and how the larger cycles of the Universe allow us to manifest and reap what we sow.

-As people continue to open up spiritually in the present day, they are finding that same wisdom of the ancients: we are all connected, to everything.
+As people continue to open up spiritually in the present day, they are finding that same wisdom of the ancients: we are all connected to everything.
 The path of the spiritual seeker is internal, and that internal space is the place we can go to find solace and truth.
-The ancients knew the energies of nature are alive in us, they knew that we feel as humans what nature is going through as well.
+The ancients knew the energies of nature are alive in us; they knew that we feel as humans what nature is going through as well.

 As the leaves begin to change, the temperatures begin to cool, and the animals begin to prepare to hibernate, we can give ourselves time to let our bodies relax and put our minds at ease.
 It’s as if we are moving from the yang (output) to the yin (receiving), where we can hear the voice of our soul and allow its wisdom to nurture and replenish us after working so hard for the first three quarters of the year.